-1. Understand the principles of contract law
+1. U nderstand the principles of contract law

 1.1 The different classifications of law

+Learners need to understand:
-- 1.1.1 the principles of:

-- common law and equity
+1.1.1 the principles of: - common law and equity

 - public law and private law

 - criminal law and civil law.

 1.2 The main sources of law

+Learners need to understand:

 1.2.1 the development of law by the courts, tribunals and parliament

 1.3 Key features of contracts

+Learners need to know:

-- 1.3.1 the meaning of invitation to treat, offer and termination - 1.3.2 the meaning and consequences of acceptance - 1.3.3 the meaning of and the need for consideration - 1.3.4 capacity and legality (valid, void, voidable contracts) - 1.3.5 the meaning of discharge of contract: - by performance - by breach.
+1.3.1 the meaning of invitation to treat, offer and termination

+1.3.2 the meaning and consequences of acceptance

+1.3.3 the meaning of and the need for consideration

+1.3.4 capacity and legality (valid, void, voidable contracts)

+1.3.5 the meaning of discharge of contract:

+- by performance

+- by breach.

-1.4 Remedies available for breach of contract
+1.4 Reme dies available for breach of contract

+Learn ers need to understand:

-- 1.4.1 the consequences of being in breach of contract through:
+1.4.1 the consequences of being in breach of contract through:

 - damages

 - equitable remedies.

-2. Understand the external business environment
+2. U nderst and the external business environment

-2.1 The economic environment
+2.1 The e conomic environment

+Learn ers need to understand:

-- 2.1.1 the micro-economic environment: - the forces of supply and demand on pricing and output - 2.1.2 the profit motive of business - 2.1.3 that businesses face uncertainty and risk. - 2.1.4 that businesses operate in a global business environment
+2.1.1 the micro-economic environment:

+the forces of supply and demand on pricing and output

+2.1.2 the profit motive of business

+that businesses face uncertainty and risk.

+2.1.4 that businesses operate in a global business environment

-2.2 Government control of the economy
+2.2 rnment control of the economy

+Learn ers need to understand:

-- 2.2.1 how government controls the economy
+2.2.1 how government controls the economy

-- 2.2.2 the key principles of an effective tax system:
+2.2.2 the key principles of an effective tax system:

 - equity

 - certainty

 - convenience

 - economy

 - fairness

 - transparency

-- 2.2.3 how government raises finances through the tax system from:
+2.2.3 how government raises finances through the tax system from: - individuals

-- individuals

 - businesses

 - indirect taxes

-- 2.2.4 the impact of government on interest rates, levels of employment and consumer spending.
+2.2.4 the impact of government on interest rates, levels of employment and

+consumer spending.

-2.3 | The competitive environment
+2.3 ompetitive environment

+Learn ers need to understand:

-- 2.3.1 how the competitive global market may affect a business - 2.3.2 how changes in exchange rates may change business costs - 2.3.3 the uncertainty and risks faced by business in the global market - 2.3.4 the benefits and disadvantages to a business of trading internationally.
+2.3.1 how the competitive global market may affect a business

+2.3.2 how changes in exchange rates may change business costs

+the uncertainty and risks faced by business in the global market

+2.3.4 the benefits and disadvantages to a business of trading internationally.